-Although several tests and trials of 5G in content production have been carried out and there is a considerable interest in the industry, commercial offers have for the most part been limited to those solutions that are achievable using best-effort PLMNs.
+Although a number of tests and trials of 5G in content production have been carried out and there is a considerable interest in the industry, commercial offers have for the most part been limited to those solutions that are achievable using best-effort PLMNs.
 Bonded cellular solutions are well established and widely used for some production use cases

-14 Except the production of entirely animated or VR content.
+&lt;sup>13 Except the production of entirely animated or VR content.